audacity363/realHTML4NaturalCore/README.md

 ## Usage

+To see a more in depth showcase have a look at the [Demoproject](https://github.com/audacity363/realHTML4NaturalDemo)

 ### Parameter data area

 In realHTML4Natural you only write subprograms as an entrypoint.
 These Subprograms need to have the following parameter data area defined.
 Otherwise you will get a NAT0969 Error (Parameter missmatch):